A Legacy of Learning: The Rauen Family’s Transformative Gift to SJSU

 In 2018, Molly and Gene Rauen (far right) joined (left to right) Nutrition Instructor Caroline Haas, Senior Development Officer Sonia Wright, Nutrition, Food Science and Packaging Department Chair Ashwini Wagle and Professor Emerita Lucy McProud for lunch.
 Photo courtesy of Ashwini Wagle.

 The College of Health and Human Sciences at San José State University has received a transformative gift from the late Molly and Gene Rauen, whose dedication to education and research will continue to benefit generations of students and faculty.
-Their generous donation will support the creation of the cutting-edge Molly and Gene Rauen Nutrition Science Research Center, adding to the legacy they began with the Molly and Gene Rauen Endowment for the Nutrition, Food Science, and Packaging Department, established in 2003.
+Their generous donation will support the creation of a cutting-edge nutrition science research center, adding to the legacy they began with the Molly and Gene Rauen Endowment for the Nutrition, Food Science, and Packaging Department, established in 2003.
+In recognition of the gift, the proposed name of the nutrition science center will be the Molly and Gene Rauen Nutrition Science Center*.

 “This incredible gift supporting the establishment of the Molly and Gene Rauen Nutrition Science Research Center will enable our faculty to mentor the next generation of nutrition science researchers and practitioners,” says Audrey Shillington, dean of the College of Health and Human Sciences.
 “This donation will be critical in advancing nutrition science by providing essential funding for cutting-edge research, innovative facilities, and hands-on, high-impact learning opportunities.
 Such support will enable a deeper exploration into pressing nutritional challenges, from combating food insecurity to advancing personalized nutrition.
 Ultimately, this donation will empower us to drive scientific progress, influence policy, and train future leaders in nutrition science.
 I am deeply grateful.”